adammotzel/secret-box/README.md

 ## Testing

 Only functions from `sbox.core` have automated tests.
-The GUI was only tested manually, because graphical interface testing is a bit more complex and this project was just a learning exercise.
+The GUI was only tested manually because graphical interface testing is a bit more complex and this project was just a learning exercise.

 Execute tests for `sbox.core`:
 1. Install the `pytest` package.